Logo - Heritage Films Bohemia

 To prepare the film we gather as many authentic materials as possible, which allow us to build the story on solid facts.
 In addition to registers, we can also use other archives and collections to add depth and context.

-School chronicles and registers Records of study, teachers, classes, and school life.
+School Chronicles and Registers: Records of study, teachers, classes, and school life.

-Newspaper archives Period articles, advertisements, announcements, and obituaries.
+Newspaper Archives: Period articles, advertisements, announcements, and obituaries.

 From the collected materials we create a detailed script, which becomes the backbone of the entire film — from personal lines to the history of places.